bormaxi8080/osint-timeline/DRAFT.md

 ----

+In a new interview on the SlonFm channel, a Ukrainian cadet and founder of a small OSINT community, InfoHunters, shares his experience working with open sources of information.
+He explains how data analysis and social networks help identify large concentrations of Russian troops, and explains why OSINT skills are becoming increasingly important for everyone.
+The interview discusses the most high-profile works of Ukrainian OSINT communities and gives advice for complete beginners in this field.
+More in the full video (Ukrainian): https://www.youtube.com/watch?v=BcwoXeQZ8As

 How to find the email of the Linkedin profile owner without a Linkedin account?
 Use various third-party databases (Amazing Hiring, Prospeo, SalesQL etc).
 Today I also found out https://recruitryte.com (50 emails free).

 A list of OSINT tools that may be useful to you when conducting investigations related to the United Arab Emirates (Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah and Fujairah): https://github.com/paulpogoda/OSINT-Tools-Emirates